IKZ-Berlin/nomad-ikz-plugin/IKZ_plugin/README.md

         └── movpe_IKZ
 ```

-- `src/`: This directory contains the source code for the plugins.
+- `src/`: contains the source code for the plugins.
-- `tests/`: This directory contains tests for the plugins.
+- `tests/`: contains tests for the plugins.

 Please refer to the README.md file in each subdirectory for more information about each plugin.